Features

 5.)
 Closing the deal

 Once you are satisfied with all the details of the land, your lawyer should guide you on how to close the deal.
-Ordinarily, you are required to pay a deposit of 10% of the purchase price in order to sign the deal.
+Ordinarily, you are required to pay a deposit of 10% of the purchase price to sign the deal.

 This is the recommended value for a legal sale agreement to be recognized in Kenya.
 Paying more than 10% is not advisable because it increases your risk in case of any undesirable outcomes going forward.